 Results

 Genomic scenarios increased the genetic gain compared to the conventional scenario regardless of the number of phenotype records per lactation, relative cost of phenotyping to genotyping, and the availability of an initial training population.
 Genomic scenarios with an existing initial training population increased the genetic gain of the conventional scenario by up to 143%, despite reduced phenotyping.
-The genetic gain further increased with increasing investment into genotyping, hence more animals genotyped.
+Genetic gain increased with increasing investment into genotyping, hence more animals genotyped.
 Compared to the conventional scenario, implementing genomic selection also increased the accuracy for non-phenotyped male and female candidates, and cows.
 Scenarios without an initial training population showed the same trends for genetic gain and accuracy.
 Although these scenarios had a slightly smaller genetic gain due to delayed implementation of genomic selection, they still increased the genetic gain of the conventional scenario by up to 134%.

 Genetic gain with an initial training population